Get ready to seek out the hidden treasures you never knew existed in Leeds’ suburbs…

 Yorkshire might not be known for its vineyards, but that doesn’t mean we don’t have them.
 In fact, Leventhorpe is one of the city’s best-kept secrets.
 Open since 1985, it’s one of the most Northern commercial vineyards in the UK.
 Its five-acre plot sits on a low-altitude, south-facing site that’s perfect for growing grapes.
 From the Yorkshire brut to the West Riding red, you can visit the site to pick up their wares directly or even book in for a cellar tour.

 Love video games?
-Arcade Club could well be your heaven.
+Arcade Club is your heaven on earth.
 They have over 250 old school games spread across three floors, so whether you’re a Pac Man fan, a Sensible Soccer fiend or a Zelda nut, they’ve got you covered.
-It’s £16 for a full day of fun (£8 for kids) and that gives you access to all their retro games, including the 1972 version of Pong, classic pinball machines and all of the latest generation of consoles.
+It’s £16 for a full day of fun, £8 for kids and under fives go free.
+The entry fee gives you access to all their retro games, including the 1972 version of Pong, classic pinball machines and all the latest generation of consoles.

 It’s time to let your imaginations run wild and put your art skills to the test at Jackrabbits.
 This little ceramics studio, tucked away in Oakwood, runs pottery painting sessions for both kids and adults (they even do BYOB sessions).
 You can choose your own piece of pottery, with everything from mugs and plates to money boxes and teapots ready for you to paint.
 When you’re done, they’ll glaze and fire it for you, ready to pick up a week later.

 It might look unassuming, but appearances can be deceiving, especially when it comes to Hern in Chapel Allerton.
 This petite restaurant packs a punch, serving tasting menus chock full of fine dining flair.
 No two menus are the same, so no two visits will be either.
-One day, you could be tucking into Yorkshire lamb rump with turnips and anchovy, the next it could be sea bass in beurre blanc.
-It all depends on the local and seasonal produce they can get their hands on.
+One day, you could be tucking into pork collar with braised fennel, fine beans and berries, the next it could be surf clams in oxtail sauce.
+It all depends on the local, seasonal produce they get their hands on.

 The Old Woollen

 The Old Woollen is one of the coolest live music and arts venues in Leeds.
 It comes from the team behind The Constitutional and Trouble at the Mill.
 They’ve transformed part of the historic Sunny Bank Mills into a cool 600-capacity events space.
-It’s a must-visit for culture vultures, with a packed line-up of events that, in the past, has included everything from bands like The Futureheads to comedians like Justin Moorhouse.
+It’s a must-visit for culture vultures, with a packed line-up of events that has something for everyone.
+In the past, it’s included everything from bands like The Futureheads to comedians like Justin Moorhouse.